PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig. 16.
 Time slider.*

 As shown in the figure above:
-•	At Time Point 1 (**Contrast0**):  At Contrast 0, 23 genes are involved, with 8 enzymes differentially expressed.
+•	At Time Point 1 (**Contrast 0**):  At Contrast 0, 23 genes are involved, with 8 enzymes differentially expressed.
-•	A Time Point 2 (**Contrast1**): The response appears to subside, with 43 genes and 12 differentially expressed enzymes after Contrast 1.
+•	A Time Point 2 (**Contrast 1**): The response appears to subside, with 43 genes and 12 differentially expressed enzymes after Contrast 1.
-•	At Time Point 3 (**Contrast2**): At Contrast 2, the number of affected genes increases significantly to 74, with 13 enzymes showing differential expression, indicating a stronger transcriptional response at this stage.
+•	At Time Point 3 (**Contrast 2**): At Contrast 2, the number of affected genes increases significantly to 74, with 13 enzymes showing differential expression, indicating a stronger transcriptional response at this stage.
 Note that most of the enzymes are coloured purple (13), which indicates that they are downregulated/lowly expressed.

-### Step 6: Searching for Downregulated Enzyme
+### Step 5: Searching for Downregulated Enzyme

 You may wish to search for a downregulated enzyme within the Glycolysis pathway on day 2.
 You can click on the "View menu", then "Pathway Elements" then tick the "Enzyme" checkbox and search for the "phosphoglycerate mutase" which upon selection will appear in the display with a blue highlight.
 You can click on te enzyme a pop-up window will appear and if you want more information about the enzyme click on the "View on KEGG" hyperlink which will take you to the KEGG database.

 ![HandsOn_Enzyme](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/HandsOn_Enzyme.png)
 *Fig. 17.
-Searching for the enzyme phosphoglycerate mutase(PGM).*
+Searching for the enzyme phosphoglycerate mutase (PGM).*

-### Step 7: Searching for Pathways
+### Step 6: Searching for Pathways
 You may also search for addition pathways that were not intially in the top pathways displayed (the 11 pathways selected at the initial upload).
 Click on the "Search" button in the [View Menu](#3-view-menu) and choose the "For Pathway" option.

 #### Highlight Tab